cortexlabs/cortex/README.md

 ## Built for AWS

-**Elastic Kubernetes Service** - Cortex runs on top of EKS to scale workloads reliably and cost-effectively.
+**EKS** - Cortex runs on top of EKS to scale workloads reliably and cost-effectively.

-**Virtual Private Cloud** - deploy clusters into a VPC on your AWS account to keep your data private.
+**VPC** - deploy clusters into a VPC on your AWS account to keep your data private.

-**Identity and Access Management** - integrate with IAM for authentication and authorization workflows.
+**IAM** - integrate with IAM for authentication and authorization workflows.